pierre-louis-danieau/udemy_streamlit/README.md

 `streamlit run final_version/project/final_project.py`

+And to run the first code exercice (the streamlit foundation in the `streamlit_basics` repository):

+`streamlit run final_version/exercices/streamlit_basics/basic.py`

-You should see a web window with a streamlit application!
+You should then see a web window with the streamlit application!

 PS : The version of Python used during this training is : 3.9.6